mostafnamazy/jibit-ppg/README.md

-# Go API client for jibit-ppg
+# Go API client for ppg

 PPG is the Proxy Payment Gateway of Jibit corporation.
 It lets the users of 3rd-party clients (merchants, banks, organizations, ...) to purchase goodies from them using PPG as a transparent payment gateway.